 Unique risk factors in high-risk specialties

 Some physician specialties come with unique stressors that can add to feelings of burnout and increase the risk of suicide.
-For instance, OB/GYNs already have stressful roles, but the COVID-19 pandemic heightened the pressures.
+For instance, pathologists’ and infectious diseases physicians’ stressful roles were only compounded by the COVID-19 pandemic.

 The pandemic added crushing stressors for surgeons as well.
 First, surgeons faced the cancellation of elective surgeries, which greatly impacted their income.
 But once these procedures were able to resume, surgeons found themselves faced with a massive surgery backlog and pressure from financially strapped health systems to catch up.

 “Surgery and surgical procedures really carry the bottom line for a lot of health systems, so there’s an intense pressure to catch up,” says Kathleen McCann, assistant director of member services for the American College of Surgeons.
 “With limited resources and a punishing schedule, that really impacts burnout.”

 Anesthesiologists also carry a heavy burden, explains Dr. Amy Vinson, assistant professor of anesthesia at Boston Children’s Hospital and Harvard Medical School, and chair of the Committee on Physician Wellbeing for the American Society of Anesthesiologists.
 “Obviously, we want things to go perfectly for our patients all the time — every doctor does — but that’s just not going to happen.
 Bad things are going to happen, sometimes within our control and sometimes completely outside of our control,” she says.
 “But if anything goes wrong, we frequently carry the blame.”